kumaran525/Classfication-of-Indian-actor-Images/README.md

 <h3>Results</h3>

-The CNN model achieved an accuracy of around 72% on the test set.
+The CNN model achieved an accuracy of 70% on the test set.
 The results of the model evaluation, including metrics images and classification report, can be found in the results/ folder.
 The metrics images visualize the precision, recall, and F1-score for each class, providing an overview of the model's performance.

 Further improvements can be made to the model by considering the following steps: